• Skip to primary navigation

 I absolutely love no-bake desserts because of their simplicity and there are usually just a handful of ingredients required.

-Now that strawberries are in season, I wanted to make a simple strawberry no-bake dessert and decided to make a this amazing strawberry Charlotte cake with fresh strawberries.
+Now that strawberries are in season, I wanted to make a simple strawberry no-bake dessert and decided to make a this amazing strawberry Charlotte cake (aka Charlotte aux fraises in French) with fresh strawberries.

 What is a Charlotte dessert?